maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module13.md

   <figcaption>Network board schematic</figcaption>
 </figure>

 I connected everything in Altium, added a ground plane and my board is basically ready.
-In practice, there is no connection between two ground planes so I'll have a add small wire to link them as it would be very space-inefficient to try to connect them with traces or to use a jumper.
+In practice, there is no connection between two ground planes so I'll have to a add small wire to link them as it would be very space-inefficient to try to connect them with traces or to use a jumper.

 <figure> <center>
   <img src="./../../img/mod13/pcb.jpg" alt="logo text" width="80%" />